Ana Federica Convit

 Founder & President

-In 2010, she founded an NGO for the Development of Cancer Immunotherapy (Asoinmunocáncer) to finance and continue Dr. Convit’s research on a vaccine against this disease.
+In 2010, she founded a small non-profit organization for the Development of Cancer Immunotherapy (Asoinmunocáncer) to continue Dr. Convit’s research on a vaccine against this disease.
 At the same time, she obtained her Master´s degree in Public Management at Instituto de Estudios Superiores y Administración (IESA).
-In 2012, she founded Fundación Jacinto Convit, responsible for preserving and continuing Dr. Convit´s legacy, in addition to promoting and expanding his research, educational and social projects.
+In 2012, she founded Fundación Jacinto Convit, responsible for preserving and continuing Dr. Convit´s legacy, in addition to promoting and expanding his scientific research, educational and social projects.
 In 2014, she incorporated the Jacinto Convit World Organization, Inc. in the United States, to project the work of the local foundation at an international level.
 In 2015, she received the distinction as one of IESA´s 50 most influential alumni.